Microsoft expands community economic opportunity program nationwide

 REDMOND, Wash., Feb.
-16, 2023 /PRNewswire/ -- Five years ago, Microsoft Corp. launched the TechSpark program with a goal to accelerate economic growth in six communities across the United States and Mexico.
+16, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Five years ago, Microsoft Corp. launched the TechSpark program with a goal to accelerate economic growth in six communities across the United States and Mexico.
 TechSpark works with local community organizations to develop digital skills, support nonprofits and create jobs.
 Microsoft is now expanding this program to all 50 states via a new TechSpark Fellows model.

 The expansion beyond eight existing locations to communities across the United States means Microsoft will supply a grant to support a TechSpark fellow, along with hands-on mentorship and training.
 The program will remain hyperlocal and partner-driven with a focus on four key issues: